qyz777/DanmakuKit/README.md

 ### TODO

-If you have any requirements that you want DanmakuKit to provide, you can raise issue.
+**If you have any requirements that you want DanmakuKit to provide, you can raise issue.**

 - [ ] Support mask danmaku
+- [ ] Support to clear all danmaku
+- [ ] Support custom danmaku track number

 ## Example